Flexberry/flexberry.github.io/pages/products/flexberry-winforms/forms/binders/fw_edit-manager.en.md

 If the value of the data object is changed programmatically, to update values on the form need to perform `EditManager.Change`.

-`EditManager` has events that allow to determine the values of properties in the data object:

-* `BeforeChangePropertyValue` triggered before setting the value,
-* `AfterChangeProperty` triggered after setting the value.
+`EditManager` has events that allow to determine the values of properties in the data object.
+This event `BeforeChangePropertyValue` triggered before setting the value and `AfterChangeProperty` triggered after setting the value.

-You can also manually associate controls with other controls, providing your `EditManager`, such as `GroupEditBase`, then it is possible to provide the editing values of the data object in the list, via the external controls.
+Also, you can associate a manually smeared controls with other controls, providing your `EditManager`, such as `GroupEditBase`, then it is possible to provide the editing values of the data object in the list, via the external controls.

 ### Binding through the properties

-Instead of designing `EditManager` from the code, it is also possible to throw» «on the form as control and bind the controls with the properties using standard window editing properties in the Visual Studio environment.
+Instead of designing EditManager from the code, it is also possible to throw» «on the form as control and bind the controls with the properties using standard window editing properties in the Visual Studio environment.

-If the window edit properties `EditManager` in the field `Bindings.<select view>` for some reason you cannot select anything in your code dependent forms, you can correct the line:
+If the window edit properties of an EditManager field Bindings.<select view> for some reason, nothing to choose, then the code dependent forms, you can correct the line:

 ```csharp
 this.editManagerMain.Bindings = new ICSSoft.STORMNET.Windows.Forms.Design.Binds("", null, null);